-With a new hip in place, nerve damage, and substantial loss of heart function because of the treatment, Ben’s cancer was finally put into remission.
+With a new hip in place, nerve damage and substantial loss of heart function because of the treatment, Ben’s cancer was finally put into remission.

 “In the beginning, my doctors told me the chances of reaching remission were not in our favor,” he says.
 “But together, we beat the odds.
 We were also told that usually if there is a metastasis of the cancer, it usually occurs by the two-year mark.
 I remember clearly my two-year appointment with my doctor.
-He gave my wife and me huge hugs—there was no sign of cancer.”
+He gave my wife and me huge hugs — there was no sign of cancer.”

 Ben had two years and two months of being cancer free before a couple of lung nodules appeared.
-His SCCA healthcare team decided to just watch them.
+His SCCA care team decided to just watch them.
 Over time, the tumors grew slightly, but not alarmingly.
-Six months later, Ben started to develop other symptoms, like huge bruises, slow healing, and very low energy.
+Six months later, Ben started to develop other symptoms, like huge bruises, slow healing and very low energy.
 Ben had developed acute myeloid leukemia (AML) as a result of his sarcoma treatment.

 “Once again, the odds were against us,” Ben says.
 “The standard AML treatments did not offer much hope, and my only real option was going into a clinical research trial.”